robohydra/robohydra/documentation/next/summoners/index.md

 function works in a way similar to `getBodyParts`: it receives the configuration and returns an object with the traits of the summoner.
-The only currently supported summoner trait is `robohydraPicker`, a function that receives the request object and returns a string with the name of the hydra to use for that request.
+The only currently supported summoner trait is `hydraPicker`, a function that receives the request object and returns a string with the name of the hydra to use for that request.
 A trivial example of such a plugin could be:

 {% highlight javascript %}
 exports.getSummonerTraits = function(config) {
     return {
-        robohydraPicker: function(req) {
+        hydraPicker: function(req) {
             if ('user' in req.queryParams) {
                 return req.queryParams.user;
             }